Drone-FYP2021-PolyU-EIE/ROS_CircuitPython_ServoKit/README.md

 # ROS_CircuitPython_ServoKit
 Simple ROS wripper for Adafruit_CircuitPython_ServoKit.
 We test it in Jetson NX and AGX.
 This should also work on pi 4 and other ciruitpython support platform
+# topics
+"/servo/angle", AllServoAngle
 # Prerequisites
 * ROS
 * Python3